 Autism is a healthy variation of the human condition.
 Autists are not tragedies, nor are we defective.
 We are justice-seeking neurodivergent people who view and experience the world autistically—logically, in systems, in details, and in our own space and time—living autistic lifestyles.

-Autism, a natural neurological variance, is part of the next evolutionary step of the human species, and if autists must learn about the social constructs of the neurotypical world in order to navigate and participate in society, society will benefit from learning about autists: our love for truth and routines, our tenacity and resilience, our honesty and directness, our logical, intelligent minds, and our interests, in which we commonly develop expertise.
+Autism, a natural neurological variance, is part of the next evolutionary step of the human species, and if autists must learn about the social constructs of the neurotypical world in order to navigate and participate in society, society will benefit from learning about autists: our adherences to truth and routines, our tenacity and resilience, our honesty and directness, our logical, intelligent minds, and our deep interests, our passions, on which we hyperfocus, developing expertise.

-Autism is a neurotype, a form of neurodivergence, not an illness.
-Autists are not tragedies, nor are we disordered.
+Autism is a neurotype, a form of neurodivergence, neither an illness or disorder.
+Autists are not tragedies.
 We are justice-seeking neurodivergent humans who view and experience the world autistically—logically, in systems, in details—at our own individual times, and in our own individual spaces, living autistic lifestyles.
 We’re real.

 If anyone wants to know about #matthewrushin case, there are the articles focus on this case.— Kayla Smith for #BlackAutisticLivesMatter (@BeingKaylaSmith) August 18, 2020